-Texas A&M working to hire Duke coach Mike Elko to replace Jimbo Fisher, AP source says
+Aggies working to hire Duke coach Mike Elko to replace Jimbo Fisher, AP source says

 Latest Weather Blog

-Texas A&M working to hire Duke coach Mike Elko to replace Jimbo Fisher, AP source says
+Aggies working to hire Duke coach Mike Elko to replace Jimbo Fisher, AP source says

 Texas A&M is working on a deal to hire Duke coach Mike Elko, replacing Jimbo Fisher with his former defensive coordinator for four years in College Station, a person with knowledge of the discussions told The Associated Press on Sunday.